MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ### [Iterative phase estimation](#tab/tabid-ipe)

 *This sample code was written by members of [KPMG](https://kpmg.com/xx/en/home/services/advisory/management-consulting/technology-consulting/quantum-technologies.html) Quantum team in Australia and falls under an MIT License.
-It aims to demonstrate expanded capabilities of :::no-loc text="Basic Measurement Feedback"::: targets and makes use of bounded loops, classical function calls at run time, nested conditional if statements, mid circuit measurements, and qubit reuse.*
+It aims to demonstrate expanded capabilities of :::no-loc text="QIR Adaptative RI"::: targets and makes use of bounded loops, classical function calls at run time, nested conditional if statements, mid circuit measurements, and qubit reuse.*

 ## Two dimensional inner product calculation using iterative phase estimation on three qubits